For an optimal view of our website, please rotate your tablet horizontally.

-Cash prize in the amount of R$100,000 for best participating artist or group.
+Cash prize for best participating artist or group.

 Sesc Contemporary Art Award

-Two prizes for works by Brazilian artists in the amount of up to R$50,000 each.
-Works will become part of the Sesc Brazilian Art Collection
+Two cash prizes for works by Brazilian artists.
+The works will become part of the Sesc Brazilian Art Collection

-Cash prize in the amount of R$25,000 offered by the Ostrovsky Family Fund to an artist with original research on moving image.
+Cash prize offered by the Ostrovsky Family Fund to an artist with original research on the moving image.

 From different shades of the political spectrum, nationalism has reemerged as a critical theme to understand the disputes that shape our time, raising questions about the duration and scope of this new regressive cycle.
 In this context, the 21st Contemporary Art Biennial Sesc_Videobrasil | Imagined Communities borrows the title of Benedict Anderson’s classic study of the rise of nationalism to investigate how poetics stemming from the South have been addressing the phenomenon.
 Without losing the geopolitical focus, the curatorial team of the 21st Biennial, composed of Gabriel Bogossian, Luisa Duarte, Miguel López, and Solange Farkas, intends to expand the repertoire of questions and broaden the diversity of the voices we hear.
 Thus, they consider stateless communities, indigenous peoples, religious or mystical communities, communities uprooted from their original lands, fictional, utopian, and clandestine communities, or those constituted in the subterranean universes of sexual experiences and dissident bodies.